shom-fr/xoa/doc/indepth.cfgm.rst

     # Define
     from validate import VdtTypeError
     def is_angle(value, radians=False):
-        """Validate an angle with optional convertion to radians"""
+        """Validate an angle with optional conversion to radians"""
         try:
             value = float(value) % 360.
         except Exception: